analokmaus/kuma_utils/README.md

 as needed.

 ## WIP
-1. Distributed Data Parallel (DDP) support for TorchTrainer.
+1. Distributed Data Parallel (DDP) with DataLoader.num_workers > 0
+2. DDP for xla devices

 # Environment
 Create a new environment and: